Carbon dioxide in the atmosphere of Earth: Current situation

 It was pointed out in 2021 that "the current rates of increase of the concentration of the major greenhouse gases (carbon dioxide, methane and nitrous oxide) are unprecedented over at least the last 800,000 years".

+As of 2024, it is estimated that 2,650 gigatonnes of CO_{2} have been emitted by human activity since 1850, with annual emissions of 42 gigatonnes per year.
+About 1,050 gigatonnes remain in the atmosphere following absorption by oceans and land.

+Some fraction (a projected 20–35%) of the fossil carbon transferred thus far will persist in the atmosphere as elevated CO_{2} levels for many thousands of years after these carbon transfer activities begin to subside.

 Annual and regional fluctuations

 Atmospheric CO_{2} concentrations fluctuate slightly with the seasons, falling during the Northern Hemisphere spring and summer as plants consume the gas and rising during northern autumn and winter as plants go dormant or die and decay.
 The level drops by about 6 or 7 ppm (about 50 Gt) from May to September during the Northern Hemisphere's growing season, and then goes up by about 8 or 9 ppm.
-The Northern Hemisphere dominates the annual cycle of CO_{2} concentration because it has much greater land area and plant biomass than the Southern Hemisphere.
+The Northern Hemisphere dominates the annual cycle of CO_{2} concentration because it has much greater land area and plant biomass in mid-latitudes (30-60 degrees) than the Southern Hemisphere.
 Concentrations reach a peak in May as the Northern Hemisphere spring greenup begins, and decline to a minimum in October, near the end of the growing season.

 Concentrations also vary on a regional basis, most strongly near the ground with much smaller variations aloft.
 In urban areas concentrations are generally higher and indoors they can reach 10 times background levels.